chonocom/Sublime-Text-Theme-DM-CC/README.md

 Sublime-Text-Theme-Dreamweaver
 ==============================

-Dreamweaver theme for Sublime Text 2 &amp; 3
+Dreamweaver theme for Sublime Text 2 and 3.